FrxUSDCustodian

 function withdraw(uint256 assets, address receiver, address owner) external returns (uint256 shares);

-function redeem(uint256 shares, address receiver, address owner) external returns (uint256 assets);
+function redeem(uint256 shares, address receiver, address owner) external returns (uint256 assets);- Redeems

 Conversions and Previews